AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 An SdsType can also refer other SdsTypes by using their identifiers.
 This enables type re-usability.
 Nested types and base types are automatically created as separate types.
 For more information, see [Type Reusability](#type-reusability).

-SdsTypes define how events are associated and read within a collection of events (SdsStream, that is).
+SdsTypes define how events are read and associated within a collection of SdsStreams.
 The read characteristics when attempting to read non-existent indexes, indexes that fall between, before or after existing indexes, are determined by the interpolation and extrapolation settings of the SdsType.
 For more information about read characteristics, see [Interpolation](xref:sdsReadingData#interpolation) and [Extrapolation](xref:sdsReadingData#extrapolation).

 SdsTypes are immutable.
-After a type is created, its definition cannot be updated.
-A type must be deleted and recreated if the definition is incorrect.
+After an SdsType is created, its definition cannot be updated.
+An SdsType must be deleted and recreated if the definition is incorrect.
-In addition, a type may be deleted only if no streams, stream views, or other types reference it.
+In addition, an SdsType may be deleted only if no SdsStreams, SdsStreamViews, or other SdsTypes reference it.

 Only the SdsTypes that are used to define SdsStreams or SdsStreamViews are required to be added to the SDS.
 SdsTypes that define [Properties](#sdstypeproperty) or base types are contained within the parent type so they don't need to be added to the SDS independently.

 ## SdsType fields and properties table
+<a name="typepropertiestable"></a>
 The table below lists required and optional fields in an SdsType.
 Fields that are not included are reserved for internal SDS use.
-For limitations on search, see [Search in SDS](xref:sdsSearching).
+For more information on search including limitations, see [Search in SDS](xref:sdsSearching).
-<a name="typepropertiestable"></a>
 | Property          | Type                   | Optionality | Searchable | Details |
 |-------------------|------------------------|-------------|---------|---------|
 | Id                | String                 | Required    | Yes | Identifier for referencing the type |